What Is The Best Font for ADHD?

 Is This Impulsivity?

-Basically, a copy written “serif” (such as Times New Roman), seems like a bunch of words my brain cannot distinguish:
+Basically, text written in a serif font (like Times New Roman) looks like a blur of words my brain can’t distinguish:

-- a paragraph feels like a blend of words, so
+• A paragraph feels like a single block of words, so

-- keywords don’t pop up at plain sight, hence
+• keywords don’t pop out at first sight, and

-- I get a rush to continue to the next paragraph.
+• I feel a rush to move on to the next paragraph.

-A copy that is not written with Sans fonts, even when I am interested in it, don’t help me to read word by word; I get eager to continue reading and I end up reading nothing.
+A copy not written in sans fonts — even when I’m interested in it — doesn’t help me read word by word.
+I get eager to move forward, and I end up reading nothing.

 Is This Distractibility?

-And here’s another funny thing that may seem silly: as a blogger and web designer, I love serif fonts.
-As a writer, they make me feel I am writing… So here’s what happens:
+Here’s another funny thing that might sound silly: as a blogger and web designer, I love serif fonts.
+As a writer, they make me feel more “writerly.”
+So here’s what happens:

-Sometimes when I’m reading the New Yorker’s website, which has the most beautiful serif font, I start wondering if “maybe now I could use it.”
-I spend a considerable amount of time searching for a free look-alike version, only to try it and think, “You’ve procrastinated, again.” 🤦🏻♀️
+Sometimes, when I’m reading The New Yorker’s website — which has the most beautiful serif font — I start wondering if “maybe now I could use it.”
+I then spend a good amount of time searching for a free look-alike version, only to try it and think, “You’ve procrastinated again.” 🤦🏻♀️

 How to Choose an ADHD Friendly Font?
 Procrastination Alert

-When searching for a font for ADHD, we may end up procrastinating looking for the prettiest, the most used and recommended.
-Been there; done that.
+When searching for a font for ADHD, we can easily end up procrastinating — looking for the prettiest, most popular, or most recommended.
+Been there, done that.

 “Reading is your goal.”
-Bear this in mind.
+Keep that in mind.

-- Stick to it for at least a few days
+2. Stick with it for at least a few days.

-Also bear in mind that the font size and the line spacing (or height in websites) matters.
+Also remember that font size and line spacing (or “line height” on websites) matter.

-In Microsoft Word, I use a size of 12 points, with a multiple line spacing at 1.7 points (1.5 is not enough and it makes a huge difference for me) I also write with the zoom at 170% to avoid using my glasses 🤷🏻♀️
+In Microsoft Word, I use size 12 with multiple line spacing set to 1.7 (1.5 isn’t enough — and it makes a huge difference for me).
+I also write with the zoom at 170% to avoid using my glasses. 🤷🏻♀️

 Is There Something Written about the Use of Sans Fonts for ADHD?

-I’ve only found the guidelines to design books for children.
+So far, I’ve only found guidelines for designing books for children.

-As I mentioned before, “When we’re children, we begin learning to write with block letters; which is no brainer: we learn the letters of the alphabet one by one, and then we begin to put them next to each other to create a word.”
+As I mentioned before: “When we’re kids, we start learning to write with block letters — which makes perfect sense: we learn the alphabet one letter at a time, and only then do we begin to put them together to create words.”

-One letter at a time is what my ADHD brain needs, and I realized about it when I was in Law School (undiagnosed, by the way)
+One letter at a time is what my ADHD brain needs — and I realized this in law school (undiagnosed, by the way).

-Recently it surprised me to have found out that there are other neurodivergents who need exactly the same: those who are dyslexics.
+Recently, I was surprised to learn that there are other neurodivergents who need exactly the same: those with dyslexia.

 Dyslexic Friendly Fonts and Its Relationship with ADHD Friendly Fonts

-For dyslexics, words “are” the issue.
-There has been a lot of progress from the digital world to help them.
-(1) One of the things that stroke me the most, was the development of a font designed specially for their needs.
+One of the things that struck me the most was the development of a font designed specifically for their needs.

-As you can see in the image, “Open Dyslexic” (2) has its letters:
+As you can see in the image, “Open Dyslexic” (2) has letters that are:

-- which consequently increases the space between the letters
+• wider (the x-axis is increased), which consequently increases the space between the letters, and

-- and they have more ink at the bottom so that dyslexics don’t flip letters such us “b, p”.
+• heavier at the bottom so that dyslexics don’t flip letters such as b and p.

 One letter a time…